ilbaroni/ilbaroni.github.io/_posts/2020-11-28-ragnarlocker.md

 categories: reversing
 ---

+## Introduction

+In this blogpost I'll go through a RAGNARLOCKER sample and check how it works.

 ## Checking Operating System Language

 Ragnar starts by the checking the language of the operating system and if it matches any of the following blacklisted languages it will terminate the process: